 Watch out for APRs on ARMs

-As we know, a 15- or 30-year fixed-rate mortgage isn’t everyone’s loan preference.
-Some homebuyers may have their eyes on an adjustable-rate mortgage (ARM), especially because their interest rates are usually lower than fixed-rate mortgages — at least until they start adjusting after the fixed period.
+A 15- or 30-year mortgage with a fixed interest rate isn’t everyone’s loan preference.
+Some homebuyers may prefer an adjustable-rate mortgage (ARM), especially because their interest rates — before they begin adjusting — are typically lower than fixed-rate mortgages.

-In the case of a 5/1 ARM, the rate is fixed for the first five years of the loan and then adjusts annually thereafter according to the LIBOR index — plus a margin, which is the amount of percentage points your lender adds to the LIBOR index number to calculate your interest rate.
+In the case of a 5/1 ARM, the rate is fixed for the first five years of the loan and then adjusts annually thereafter according to a benchmark interest rate known as an index, plus a margin, or amount of percentage points your lender adds to the index to calculate your interest rate.

-The APR on a 5/1 ARM would likely be calculated based on the assumption it will remain at its starting rate for five years, then adjust according to the current LIBOR index and the lender’s margin, and continue adjusting for the remaining 25 years.
+The APR on a 5/1 ARM is calculated based on the assumption it will remain at its starting rate for five years, then change according to the current index and the lender’s margin, and continue adjusting annually for the remaining 25 years.

-It’s doubtful that in five years, when the interest rate adjusts, the LIBOR rate will be at the exact same level it is today.
-It’s also practically impossible that the LIBOR rate will then remain the same for the following 25 years.
-As such, calculating the APR on an ARM appears to be like a moving target.
+It’s doubtful that in five years when the interest rate adjusts, the benchmark rate it’s tied to will be at the exact same level it is today.
+It’s also practically impossible that the benchmark rate will then remain the same for the remainder of the loan term.
+As such, calculating the APR on an ARM is like a moving target.

-Don’t just settle on one mortgage lender before doing your due diligence — shop around.
-Taking the time to comparison shop can save you money in the long run.
-When comparing rates alone, homebuyers could see a potential savings of more than $41,000 in interest over the life of a 30-year fixed-rate $300,000 mortgage by loan shopping, according to LendingTree’s latest Mortgage Rate Competition Index.
+Don’t just settle on one mortgage lender before doing your due diligence — pick three to five lenders.
+Taking the time to comparison shop can potentially save you thousands in interest over the life of your loan.

 - Improve your credit profile.
-One of the main factors that determine your cost of borrowing a mortgage is your credit score.
-Put yourself in a more favorable position with lenders by maintaining on-time payments for your existing obligations, paying down debt and removing any errors you may find on your credit reports.
+Your credit score affects your borrowing costs.
+Put yourself in a more favorable position with lenders by making on-time payments for your existing accounts, paying down your outstanding balances and removing any errors you may find on your credit reports.

-- Ask about rates.
-Ask each lender you contact for a list of their current mortgage interest rates, including information on whether the rates are fixed or adjustable and what loan terms (15 years, 30 years, etc.) the rates apply to.
+- Ask about mortgage rates.
+Ask each lender you contact for a list of their current mortgage interest rates, including information on whether the rates are fixed or adjustable and the repayment terms to which those rates apply.

 - Negotiate costs and fees.
-Aside from the interest rate, a mortgage involves many costs, including underwriting fees, title fees and other closing costs.
-When you receive your Loan Estimate, review these costs and negotiate where you can.
+You’ll pay several closing costs when taking out a mortgage, including underwriting fees, title fees and other third-party charges.
+When you receive your loan estimates, review these costs and negotiate where you can.

 What is amortization?

-When you pay down a mortgage over time, you’re participating in amortization, which is the gradual reduction of debt by making scheduled principal and interest payments.
+When you pay down a mortgage over time, that’s amortization, or the gradual reduction of debt by making scheduled principal and interest payments.

 What are origination fees?

-Origination fees are upfront charges a lender imposes as part of funding your mortgage.
-It may encompass a variety of different fees added together, such as an underwriting and processing fees and other administrative costs.
-Origination fees will be listed on Page 2 of your Loan Estimate.
+Origination fees are upfront charges a lender imposes to fund your mortgage.
+They may refer to a variety of different fees added together, such as underwriting and processing fees, and other administrative costs.
+Origination fees are listed on Page 2 of your loan estimate.

 What is a mortgage rate lock?

-A rate lock is a commitment between a mortgage lender and borrower that allows the borrower to secure a specific interest rate on their loan for a predetermined period.
-The interest rate won’t increase or decrease during that time frame, and the borrower is expected to close on their loan before the rate lock expires.
+A mortgage rate lock is a commitment between a mortgage lender and borrower that allows the borrower to secure a specific interest rate on their loan for a predetermined period.
+The interest rate won’t increase or decrease during that time frame, provided there are no changes to the borrower’s financial profile.

 What’s mortgage insurance?